-I, Mark Finnern am uniquely qualified to help you succeed at the intersection of Business Process- and Technology Innovation with the help of deep People Engagement.
+I, Mark Finnern am uniquely qualified to help you succeed at the intersection of Business Process and Technology Innovation with the help of deep People Engagement.
 I create cascading impact and engagement, increasing organizational awareness, resilience, and creativity.

-Here the passage within the SAP Mentor Magic Foundation document:
+Here the passage on playfulness within the SAP Mentor Magic Foundation document:

-- Playfulness is not a requirement to become an SAP Mentor, but you have to be OK with other SAP Mentors being playful.
-As an SAP Mentor you don’t need to be playful, but in support of other Mentor’s playfulness.
+- Playfulness is not a requirement to become an SAP Mentor, but you have to supportive of other Mentor’s playfulness.

 - Great example of mostly SAP Mentor driven playfulness are the legendary SCNotties 30 seconds of recognition videos including awards ceremony.

 “The beatings will continue until morale improves.”
 Really?
 You know you can’t force improvement of morale, and similarly, you can’t force a playful environment in an enterprise.